-So as long as he didn’t know what to do, he figured he might as well do something productive.
-“I’m going fishing,” he announced.
+So as long as he didn’t know what else to do, he figured he might as well do something productive.
 The others replied, “We will go with you.”
 Peter wasn’t the only restless one.

 All night they fished.
 Cast and pull.
 Nothing.
 Cast and pull.
 Nothing.
 Try the other side of the boat.
 Nothing.
 Move the boat.
 Nothing.
-Try again.
+A little deeper.
 Nothing.
+A little shallower.
+Nothing.
 Where are the fish?
 Nothing.
-Move again; a little deeper, a little shallower.
-Nothing.
 Whose idea was this?
-I imagine there was a sharp word or two.
+There may have been a sharp word or two.

 Ordinarily this would have been irritating.
 But these instructions were familiar.
 This had happened before.
 Peter and John glanced at one another and then tossed the net.
 The sudden weight almost pulled them overboard.
 It couldn’t be!
 It was!
 Fish!
 And they were huge!
 They couldn’t even get the net into the boat.

 John’s eyes were as big as the fish when he looked at Peter and said, “It is the Lord!”
-Peter handed the net to Nathaniel, threw on his outer garment and dove into the sea, leaving the others to row in dragging the bulging net.
+Peter handed the net to Nathanael, threw on his outer garment and dove into the sea, leaving the others to drag the bulging net.

-When they all got to shore, they found Jesus preparing breakfast for them.
-Very graciously, and maybe with a twinkle in eye, he said, “Bring some of the fish that you have just caught.”
-Then Jesus served them breakfast.
-And then he gave them the next instructions.
+When they got to shore, they found Jesus preparing breakfast for them.
+He already had fish!
+Graciously, and perhaps with a tease of affection, he said, “Bring some of the fish that you have just caught.”
+Then he served them breakfast.

-This account from John 21 is vintage Jesus, always graciously leading and serving his bewildered disciples.
-And we 21st century disciples are just as easily bewildered.
-So it’s good for us to remember some helpful principles from this chapter.
+This is vintage Jesus, always graciously leading and serving his bewildered disciples.
+And since we 21st century disciples are just as easily bewildered, it’s good for us to remember some helpful principles from this story.